nottnottloop/fp_majanotes/presentation/presentation.md

 # Technologies and Code - Andrew
 We used expressjs, nodemon for development and jest for testing

-# Challenges and Solutions - Andrew
+# Challenges and Solutions - Andrew, Jesse
 Dynamic card generation system posed a challenge to modifying the cards.
 Difference between static HTML and dynamic JS manipulation of elements

 Dependency hell

-Testing
+Testing client side

 Strict equality of types vs coerced equality